There is a dark mode button on the bottom right

 An empty apartment.

-The trivial feelings of freedom and the silent erieness resolved itself in me.
+The trivial feelings of freedom and the silent eeriness resolved itself in me.

-The scar on my ear constantly reminded me of of everything I forsake and escaped, but it is not something that could weigh me down.
+The scar on my ear constantly reminded me of everything I had forsaken and escaped, but it is not something that could weigh me down.
 I won’t let it weigh me down.

 I got up off my bed and flipped the remote switch.
 The mini TV in my dorm blinked on as the speakers crackled, and the screen hummed with a high-pitched noise.
 So cheap!
-But I can’t complain about this situation.
-I only have this TV and three sets of clothes.
-Even now…it wasn’t enough to attend the cheapest college, so I took out a $150,000 loan.
-It’s pitiful that I only had enough money left to cover tonight’s dinner.
+But I can’t complain.
+It’s already more than enough considering I only had enough money to cover tonight’s dinner.

 “In other news, people around the world have been reporting cases of supernatural phenomena.
 Hank, what do you think of this?”